-Wellgorithms are emotional simulators, step-by-step ways of “presencing the future,” as Otto Scharmer puts it.
-With Wellgorithms, you can micro-presence specific emotional futures, in a community of futures.
+Wellgorithms give you a new power — to “presence the future,” as Otto Scharmer puts it.
+You can micro-presence specific emotional futures, in a community of futures.

-Current social architectures confine us to a single time-frame, in single boxes, in a single scroll.
-Wellgorithms, by contrast, are a sequence of personalized time-frames.
+Social media conditions us to think in single time-frames, in single boxes, in a single scroll.
+Wellgorithms, by contrast, explore a sequence of personalized time-frames.
 Now you can put together any number of frames to form a journey.

-There are a near-infinite number of combinations and sequences, making this an astonishing new game of “innerChess“.
+There are a near-infinite number of possibilities, making this an astonishing new game of “innerChess“.
 Someone pushes anger in your direction — what’s your next move?
 Someone is egotistical, envious, or destructive — what are your next inner moves?
-Someone forgives you — what’s your next move?
+Someone forgives you — what’s your next inner move?

 • Michael Bratman, shared intentional activities